Functoriality of bornological groupoid convolution: Introduction

 \subsubsection{Acknowledgements}

-We are indebted to Ralf Meyer, David Miyamoto, Hessel Post\-huma, and Alan Weinstein, for invaluable discussions and advice.
+We are indebted to Ralf Meyer, David Miyamoto, Hessel Post\-huma, and Alan Weinstein for invaluable discussions and advice.
 D.A.~was supported by a scholarship of the Studienstiftung des deutschen Volkes.
+We thank the referee for helpful suggestions.